ez7mz/1337-POOL-42Network/README.md

 <br>

 # 🎲 My Experience
-It was one of the best experiences of my life because of a lot of things including the learning side and enjoying side.
+It was one in the best experiences in my life because a lot of things including the learning side and enjoying side.
 I learned a lot of stuff although I already have an experience in coding when I was there I felt like I really need more hard work to keep going, with all of that I can't forget all the fun times I spent there with some people I never thought that are even exist on earth. and the most valuable thing I learned is that Collaboration is more mush easy to reach the goal in the two ways Easy and Fast. and finally like we said in our language:  `"Wast dahk kayena Lkhedma"`.

 <br>